Dictatorship of Cipriano Castro

 Cipriano Castro and his cabinet in 1902.

-The dictatorship of Cipriano Castro (self-proclaimed "Restauración Liberal") is the term used to refer to the military dictatorship in Venezuela under Cipriano Castro that began after he seized power by force in the Restorative Liberal Revolution.
+The dictatorship of Cipriano Castro (self-proclaimed "Restauración Liberal") is the term used to refer to the military dictatorship in Venezuela under Cipriano Castro that began after he seized power by force in the Restorative Liberal Revolution after invading the country from Colombia with a private army of sixty men.

+At the legislative level, the constitutions of 1901 and 1904 were approved, legalising divorce and changing the national flag for the first time in more than forty years.

+Defence policy included an increase of up to 22% in the national defence budget.
+The government was sustained by an effective national army and a centralized, statist administration.
+It played an important role in ending caudillismo in Venezuela.

+Castro's foreign policy included failed support for the liberals in Colombia during the Thousand Days' War with the intention of restoring Gran Colombia, the naval blockade of Venezuela from 1902 to 1903, and the Dutch-Venezuelan crisis of 1908, along with the breakdown of relations with the United States that year.
+The constitution also prohibited the immigration of black people.

 According to historian Elías Pino Iturrieta, it was a personalistic dictatorship plagued by corruption problems that came to dominate the political power elite.
-It was characterized by a strong national army and a centralized, statist administration.

-It played an important role in the end of caudillismo in Venezuela, according to historian Inés Quintero.
 In 1908, Juan Vicente Gómez, Castro's Vice President, conspired to overthrow him in a coup d'état, initiating the period known as Gomecismo.

 Background

 When former President Joaquín Crespo died in combat and the country fell into political instability, Castro invaded Venezuela from the border with Táchira at the head of about sixty men, with the aim of restoring the influence of Antonio Guzmán Blanco, who died shortly thereafter.
 This began a period known as the "Andean Hegemony" under the influence of Juan Vicente Gómez.